 Synchromodal logistics is becoming a more and more relevant paradigm for managing operations in complex logistics networks in which goods for many customers are shipped longdistance.
 These networks are usually managed by Logistics Service Providers (LSPs), relying on transport and transshipment services offered by carriers and terminals, respectively.
 LSPs should follow the four main pillars of synchromodal logistics: real-time information, flexibility, cooperation and coordination, and synchronization (Giusti et al., 2019b).
 In a synchromodal logistics network, LSPs and their partners share real-time information and keep a flexible behavior to activate re-planning procedures as a quick response to disruptions, adjusting operations schedules and scopes.
-Flexible services can reduce costs, facilitate the modal shift to more sustainable vehicles, diminish the impact of congestion, and provide more alternatives in case of demand changes and unexpected events (Zhang et al., 2022).
+Such a flexible behavior helps in reducing costs, facilitating the modal shift to more sustainable vehicles, diminishing the impact of congestion, and providing more alternatives in case of demand changes and unexpected events (Zhang et al., 2022).
 Customers also should adopt a more flexible perspective, thus allowing an a-modal booking model, i.e., relaxing shipments' requirements in terms of vehicles and routes while deciding only on necessary information such as departure, arrival, release date, and due date.
 Customers may hand over transportation mode and route decisions in exchange for better services or lower costs (Khakdaman et al., 2020).
 Synchromodal logistics also requires a so-called orchestrator that facilitates strong cooperation and coordination mechanisms by synchronizing shipment flows and operations to improve the overall service quality and minimize costs.
 An LSP can take the orchestrator role and implement synchromodal logistics to achieve better transportation modes and resource utilization, an improved consolidation of loads, flexibility and freedom to switch modes, and services synchronization (Steadieseifi et al., 2014).

-A network based on synchromodal logistics strongly relies on the usage of multi-modal transport services.
-These services require, as a common procedure, the use of intermediate terminals for transshipment operations to move goods stored in containers from one mode to another.
-Failing to handle the flow of containers properly contributes to delays in terminal operations that can propagate through the whole logistics network causing major congestion.
+A synchromodal logistics network strongly relies on the concept of multimodal transportation, i.e., the usage of services combining different transport modes.
+These services require, as a common procedure, the use of intermediate terminals for transshipment operations to move containers from one mode to another.
+Failing to handle the flow of containers properly contributes to delays in terminal operations that can propagate through the whole logistics network.
 Therefore, it is important to correctly plan in advance the usage of such terminals and the relative resources in order to achieve sustainable supply chains.
 A tactical problem arising in synchromodal logistics is the problem of an LSP that must contract the terminals and plan the transshipment operations to minimize the overall cost of the logistics network.
-The LSP takes the role of the orchestrator required in synchromodal logistics and must plan all the transport and transshipment activities, coordinating the contracted terminals and carriers.
-Carriers are external providers of multi-modal transport services with fixed schedules periodically repeated with the same pattern (e.g., every week).
+The LSP takes the role of the orchestrator required in synchromodal logistics since it allows, through its decisions, to coordinate transshipment operations within terminals and the transport services of carriers.
+Carriers are external providers of multimodal transport services with fixed schedules periodically repeated with the same pattern (e.g., every week).
 The customers of the LSP use the a-modal booking option, and their demand follows a similar cyclic pattern as for the transport services.
 That allows the LSP to contract terminals for a larger planning horizon (e.g., a season, six months, an year) in which services and demand are repeated cyclically.
 An important factor that the LSP should consider is that missing the commodities' release and due dates require monetary compensation to customers.
 The LSP must pay a cost for late collection and early delivery to compensate for the storage costs faced by customers.
 In contrast, the LSP must correspond a much higher compensation in case of late delivery for causing delays and making customers unsatisfied.
 Those features must be addressed by considering flow synchronization mechanisms relevant to synchromodal logistics.